dundalek/archieml-peg/README.md

 # archieml-peg

 Parse [ArchieML](http://archieml.org) documents into JavaScript objects.
 This is an alternative implementation using [PEG.js](https://github.com/pegjs/pegjs).
+Look at the graphical [visualization](http://dundalek.com/GrammKit/#https://cdn.rawgit.com/dundalek/archieml-peg/6d882f42de57d850f72772cde9aadc7a4ee579bf/aml.parser.pegjs) of the grammar.
 See the code for [parser](aml.parser.pegjs) and [compiler](aml.compiler.js).
 It passes all the tests from the original implementation.

 Be sure to also check out the [official implementation](https://github.com/newsdev/archieml-js).